sartography/spiffworkflow_website/content/posts/articles/get_started.md

 description: How to use our demonstration site to view and execute diagrams and get a basic understanding of SpiffWorkflow's features.
 ---

-This guild will get you started instantly thanks to our newly released demo site.
-Log in and immediately start executing diagrams and learn a powerful new way to collaborate with colleagues and solve problems with your teammates.
+### You can try out SpiffWorkflow right now by visiting our [demo site at SpiffDemo.org](http://spiffdemo.org).

-{{< admonition title="Running SpiffArena Locally" type="note">}}
+{{< admonition title="BUT WAIT!" type="note">}}
-Note: The original getting started guide, which provided details on how to install and use SpiffArena is still available [here](../get_started_docker/).
+There is a lot of information on this page that will help you get the most out of your experience.
+So please read on!
 {{< /admonition >}}

 ## Video Instructions

-You can follow the directions below, or you can watch this 6-minute video where we take you step by step through how to use the site.
+You can follow the directions below, or you can watch this short video where we take you step by step through how to use the site.

 {{< youtube id="fhEPyA3d4mE" autoplay="0" rel="0"  >}}